Oak Trees and Acorns Childcare

 Welcome to Oak Trees and Acorns Childcare

-We are a small friendly home-based setting situated on the eastern side of Ivybridge,
+We are a small, friendly, home-based setting situated on the eastern side of Ivybridge,

 providing an enriching environment for babies and young children to school age and beyond.

-If you have any questions or would just like to say hello, please don't hesitate to contact us, and we will get back in touch as soon as possible.
+If you have any questions or would like to say hello, please don't hesitate to contact us, and we will get back in touch as soon as possible.

 Oak Trees and Acorns